zalandoresearch/fashion-mnist/README.md

 ## Benchmark
-We build an automatic benchmarking system based on `scikit-learn`, covering 128 classifiers (but no deep learning) with different parameters.
-[Results can be found here.](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/)
+We built an automatic benchmarking system based on `scikit-learn` that covers 128 classifiers (but no deep learning) with different parameters.
+[Find the results here](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/).

 <img src="doc/img/benchmark.gif" width="100%">

 You can reproduce the results by running `benchmark/runner.py`.
-A recommend way is to  build and deploy this docker container.
+We recommend building and deploying this Docker container.

-You are welcome to submit your benchmark.
-Please create a new issue, your results will be listed here.
-Check out the [Contributing](https://github.com/zalandoresearch/fashion-mnist#contributing) section for details.
-Before submitting a benchmark, please make sure it is not listed [in this list](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/).
+You are welcome to submit your benchmark; simply create a new issue and we'll list your results here.
+Before doing that, please make sure it does not already appear [in this list](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/).
+Visit our [contributor guidelines](https://github.com/zalandoresearch/fashion-mnist#contributing) for additional details.

 | Classifier | Preprocessing | Test accuracy | Submitter| Code |
 | --- | --- | --- | --- | --- |